Earth-Information-System/fireatlas/README.md

 ## Repository Organization
 - `fireatlas` module: Implements core FEDS algorithm as described in [Chen et al., 2022](https://doi.org/10.1038/s41597-022-01343-0)
 - `maap_runtime` and GitHub Actions: Infrastructure for our NRT data processing pipeline using the NASA-ESA MAAP DPS
-- `tests`: automated unit and intergration tests using `pytest`
+- `tests`: automated unit and integration tests using `pytest`
 - `docs`: Documentation, including source files for our Quarto-based static site

 ## Contributors

-Yang Chen, Rebecca Scholten, Stijn Hantson, Casey Graff, Shane Coffield, Alexey Shiklomanov, Tempest McCabe, Elijah Orland, Julia Signell, Greg Corradini, and Zeb Becker
+**Maintainers**: Yang Chen, Rebecca Scholten, Tempest McCabe, Elijah Orland, Zeb Becker

+**Past contributors**: Stijn Hantson, Casey Graff, Shane Coffield, Alexey Shiklomanov, Lisa Rosenthal, Julia Signell, Greg Corradini

 ## Contact

 We welcome contributions and collaborations!
 We use GitHub Issues to coordinate development work.
 Please [open an issue](https://github.com/Earth-Information-System/fireatlas/issues) to discuss bugs, feature requests, or data errors with the team.

-For science-related questions, you can also reach out to yang.chen@uci.edu.
+To contact the team by email, please use [this form](https://forms.gle/vHX7FvHhamDVRDHn9).

 ## License
 COPYRIGHT: This code is open-source and can be free used for research purposes